-But trouble soon struck.
-In 1906, 18 Brahman cattle waiting in quarantine died of a fatal disease called surra, caused by protozoans infecting the blood.
+In 1906, 18 Brahman cattle waiting in quarantine died of a fatal disease called surra, caused by protozoa infecting the blood.
 Fearing that the disease would spread to American cattle, the USDA prohibited further importations of cattle from India.
+But ranchers were not ready to give up their heat-tolerant Brahman genetics.
+They turned to Brazil and Canada for further importations.
+By 1926, an estimated 266 bulls and 22 females had come to the United States from various countries (including India), creating a unique blend of four Indian zebu breeds:

-Still, the ranchers were not to be thwarted.
-They realized the value Brahman genetics had in their challenging climate, and continued their importations—this time from Brazil and Canada.
-By 1926, an estimated 266 bulls and 22 females had come to the United States from various countries (including India), and the Brahman had become the mainstay of the Southern cattle industry.
-Through careful selection, the breed’s temperament and beef characteristics were improved over the original Zebu-type cattle, providing ranchers in the blistering South with a viable beef breed.
+The Brahman had become the mainstay of the Southern cattle industry.
+Through careful selection, the breed’s temperament and beef characteristics were improved over the original zebu-type cattle, providing ranchers in the blistering South with a viable beef breed.

 The Brahman is a beef breed, although purebreds are rarely slaughtered for meat.
-Instead, the breed is used to create a number of customized crossbreeds, especially in the South.
-Furthermore, the Brahman has been used to develop a number of other breeds:
+Instead, the breed is used to create a number of customized crosses, especially in the South.
+Furthermore, the Brahman has been used to develop other breeds:

 But the versatile Brahman has other uses.
 It is popular on the rodeo circuit in America, while other countries use it as a milk cow.
 Worldwide, the Brahman is probably the most common selection for draft purposes.

 The Brahman is somewhat shy, but extremely intelligent.
 Its excellent memory can make it a cattle owner’s best friend or worst nightmare.
-Which role it assumes generally depends on the type of treatment it receives.
-Few breeds respond with as much docility and loyalty as the Brahman when handled kindly.
+Which role it assumes generally depends on its prior experience with humans.
+Few breeds respond with as much docility and loyalty as the Brahman when treated kindly.
 If handled roughly or infrequently, however, the Brahman will react with either extreme nervousness or aggression.

 While kindly treated Brahmans are usually gentle, beginners should beware of the occasional unstable animal.
 Also, cows with calves can be dangerously protective.